 This design document outlines the approach to implementing an early prototype of an SSVEP communications device for an ALS client in a private-care setting.

+This document details the first version only; if successful, further revisions will be delivered.
+These will be detailed in future specification documents.
+References to future possible functionality are made to guide the implementation team in design choices only.

+NOTE: this document does not cover the assessment phase of the project.
+A companion document is available at [Assess].

 Audience